Test Overview

 Specimen Requirements

-Collect specimen in a red top or SST tube.
-Centrifuge, aliquot serum into a plastic vial and refrigerate up to 48 hours or freeze for longer storage.
+Collect specimen in an SST tube or red top.
+Centrifuge, aliquot serum into a plastic vial and refrigerate at 2-8C up to 48 hours or freeze for longer storage at -20C.
+Freeze only once.
 Circulating cortisol levels follow a diurnal pattern.
 Cortisol values are the highest in the morning and lowest in the evening.
 A single analysis of serum cortisol is of little diagnostic value because of daily variation.
 Blood should be drawn in the morning and late afternoon to evaluate baseline diurnal variation.
 Indicate time and date of draw on requisition.